 We both love a good tourist attraction.
 When visiting a new city we make the time to visit the attractions with the best reviews and recommendations.
 Visiting the attractions gives us a better understand of the culture and history of the city.
 I love nothing more than trying to immerse myself into the everyday living and surroundings of the city to best feel what it would be like to live there.
-This is what I love most about travelling.
+This is what I love most about traveling.

 What I do not like however is wandering around in the hot or freezing weather trying to find an attraction that is either under construction, no longer exists, for whatever reason closed, or does not live up to the hype.

-I have rated in our personal opinion the best tourist attractions of Marrakech and why you may, or, may not like them.
+I have rated in our personal opinion the best tourist attractions of Marrakesh and why you may, or, may not like them.
 If you enjoy a good old tourist attraction, check out this list before visiting.

-1. MEDINA MARRAKECH
+1. MEDINA MARRAKESH